vivek-shrikhande/easy-mql/docs/README.md

 instead of `$add`, `-` instead of `$subtract` and so on.
 No more confusion between fields & field paths and when to prefix `$` & when not to.

-Also, few constructs are similar those in SQL so that if you're familiar with SQL you don't have to learn another syntax for the same purpose; for example, `CASE`, `EXTRACT`, `IF`, `IF_NULL`, operators, etc. In some ways it looks like SQL but not exactly.
+Also, few constructs are similar to those in SQL so that if you're familiar with SQL you don't have to learn another syntax for the same purpose; for example, `CASE`, `EXTRACT`, `IF`, `IF_NULL`, operators, etc. In some ways it looks like SQL but not exactly.